-Nearly every soccer player starts his or her career on the recreational level.
+Nearly every soccer player starts their career on the recreational level.

 Recreational teams are devoted to the enjoyment and development of players, without the emphasis on competition.
-Approximately 75% of players registered by U.S. Youth Soccer nationwide each year are recreational players.
+Approximately 75 percent of players registered by U.S. Youth Soccer nationwide each year are recreational players.

-Our 4K Kickers and Rookie League programs follow U.S. Youth Soccer and U.S. Soccer Federation guidelines for the youngest players, using fun games involving soccer balls and soccer movements to help them take their first steps in the sport.
+Our 4U/5U in-house program follows U.S. Youth Soccer and U.S. Soccer Federation guidelines for the youngest players, using fun games involving soccer balls and soccer movements to help them take their first steps in the sport.

-Oregon SC's Under-7/8 in-house program, which is run in conjunction with Verona Soccer Club, and Under-9/10 program focus on helping players develop individual skills and learn the game without concern about game results.
+Oregon SC's 6U/7U/8U in-house program and 9/10U program focus on helping players develop individual skills and learn the game without concern about game results.

 Our Academy program, which is accredited by the Wisconsin Youth Soccer Association, was created as a bridge to our competitive program.
-It offers Under-9/10 players twice weekly training sessions with professional coaches, while the Under-8 Pre-Academy program gives players at that age a similar experience.
+It offers 8U, 9U and 10U players twice weekly training sessions with professional coaches.

 Recreational teams for 11U and older provide playing opportunities for a diverse group of children.
 This group includes those who want to try to earn a spot on a competitive team the next season, players who are simply interested in fun and staying active, those who have busy schedules with other activities but still want to play soccer and other families for which competitive soccer isn't a feasible option.